planttheidea/fast-equals/recipes/special-objects.md

-# Handling special (built-in) objects
+# Handling special (custom) objects

-The `createCustomEqual` uses `Object.prototype.toString.call()` to decide which well-known comparator to call.
-However, some values might not fit either of them.
-For example `WeakMap` is not compared intentionally, since the values cannot be introspected.
-Additionally, it's possible that new built-in objects are added to the language.
-Third parties might also add custom `@@toStringTag` to their objects.

-For example, the [TC39 Temporal spec](https://tc39.es/proposal-temporal/docs/) requires `@@toStringTag` being implemented and the polyfills do that.
-Passing `areObjectsEqual` will not work in that scenario.
-Instead you'll have to register a handler for the tag which is not supported by default.
+The standard equality comparators use `Object.prototype.toString.call()` to decide which well-known comparator to call.
+However, some values might not work for this check.
+Examples:

+- Provide an explicit comparison for unhandled items, such as `WeakMap`
+- Support class instances with a custom `Symbol.toStringTag` value
+- Support polyfills / new built-in objects for proposals to the language

+In that case, you can leverage `createCustomEqual` with the `getUnsupportedCustomComparator` handler to create your own equality comparators for those unsupported values.

 ```ts
 import { createCustomEqual } from 'fast-equals';